How Long Do I Have to File an Insurance Claim on My Roof? (South Carolina)

 - Date of Discovery: Your policy may have deadlines around the date of discovery.
 This could look like filing a claim 30 days after you discovered damage to your roof.

 To avoid any issues, it’s best to contact your roofer and have them look over the declarations page you received when you signed up for your insurance policy.
-Having your roofer involved in the process will limit potential complications, as they can help you find the date of loss and simplify insurance terminology so you’re well informed as you move forward.
+Having your roofer involved in the process will limit potential complications, as they can help you find the date of loss and simplify insurance terminology so you’re well-informed as you move forward.

 Complications of Waiting to File an Insurance Claim on Your Roof